-Stephanie Holm, M.D., M.P.H., is Co-Director of the Western States Pediatric Environmental Health Specialty Unit and a Public Health Medical Officer at The Office of Environmental Health Hazard Assessment of the California EPA.
+Stephanie Holm, M.D., M.P.H., Ph.D., is Co-Director of the Western States Pediatric Environmental Health Specialty Unit and a Public Health Medical Officer at The Office of Environmental Health Hazard Assessment of the California EPA.
 Dr. Holm received her medical degree in 2011 from the University of Pittsburgh.
 She is board certified in both pediatrics and occupational/environmental medicine (trained at Children’s Hospital and Research Center Oakland and University of California San Francisco, respectively).
 She also completed a year of pediatric pulmonary training at Oakland before leaving to further pursue her interests in pediatric research and pediatric environmental medicine.
 She was the PI on THE AQUA study, a dual cohort study of asthmatic children with and without cigarette exposure, which measured particulate matter levels in children’s home environments in order to correlate these with features and behaviors of the household and its occupants.
 As part of her work with the Region 9 PEHSU, she has reviewed literature relevant to the health effects of wildfire smoke and potential public health responses, including literature on the use of masks and respirators by the general public.
-Dr. Holm completed an MPH in epidemiology at UC Berkeley in 2017 and is currently pursuing a PhD in epidemiology while continuing her research activities.
+As part of her PEHSU work she is one of the authors on multiple fact-sheets and infographics that mention masks and respirators in the setting of wildfire smoke, which are based on her published work in the peer-reviewed literature.
+Dr. Holm completed an MPH and a PhD in epidemiology at UC Berkeley.

 Sundaresan Jayaraman, Ph.D. is Kolon Professor in the School of Materials Science and Engineering at the Georgia Institute of Technology.
 He is also the Founding Director of the Kolon Center for Lifestyle Innovation at Georgia Tech.
 A pioneer in bringing about convergence between textiles and computing, Professor Jayaraman’s research has led to the paradigm of “Fabric is the Computer.”
 He is a leader in studying and defining the roles of engineering design, manufacturing and materials technologies in public policy for the nation.
 Professor Jayaraman and his research students have made significant contributions in the following areas: (i) Smart Textile-based Wearable Systems; (ii) Computer-aided Manufacturing, Automation and Enterprise Architecture Modeling; (iii) Engineering Design and Analysis of Intelligent Textile Structures and Processes; and (iv) Design and Development of Knowledge Based Systems (KBS) for textiles and apparel.
 Professor Jayaraman is a recipient of the 1989 Presidential Young Investigator Award from NSF for his research in the area of computer aided manufacturing and enterprise architecture.
 In September 1994, he was elected a Fellow of the Textile Institute, (UK).
 His publications include a textbook on computer-aided problem solving published by McGraw-Hill in 1991 and ten U.S. patents.
 As Principal Investigator, he has received over $16Million in research funding from a variety of sources including NSF, DARPA, DoD, NIST, CDC, and industry.
 Dr. Jayaraman served as Technical Editor, Information Technology, for ATI Magazine (now Textile World) from 1995-2003.
 From May 2000 to October 2004, he was an Editor of the Journal of the Textile Institute and is currently on the Editorial Advisory Board.
 Professor Jayaraman is a founding member of the IOM Standing Committee on Personal Protective Equipment in the Workplace (2005-2013).
 From December 2008 to February 2011, he served on the Board on Manufacturing and Engineering Design of the National Academies.
 In February 2011, he became a founding member of the National Materials and Manufacturing Board of the National Academies.
 He has also served on seven Study Committees for the National Academy of Medicine (formerly Institute of Medicine) and the National Research Council of the National Academies.
 He is also a founding member of the IEEE Technical Committee on Biomedical Wearable Systems (2004 –2008).
 In October 2000, Professor Jayaraman received the Georgia Technology Research Leader Award from the State of Georgia.